 - Peer Leaders from Brookline High School

-- Substance abuse treatment providers
+- Mental Health and Substance abuse treatment providers

 This diverse group is united in its efforts to prevent teens’ abuse of alcohol, marijuana and other drugs, and the risky behavior that goes with it.
 The Coalition aims to devise and implement research-based prevention strategies that address the underlying issues and risk factors contributing to teen substance abuse in Brookline.